Prerequisite Setup

 {

-protected $message = 'The length of :attribute does not meet the requirement';
+protected $message = 'The length of :attribute is invalid';

 protected $size;